jeffreyan11/othello_engine/README.txt

 To compile the tools used to create the opening book and pattern evaluations, run "make evaltools".
 These are currently still a work in progress and are buggy and not well documented.
+    - evalbuilder: creates midgame evaluation patterns
+    - endeval: creates endgame evaluation patterns
+    - tuneheuristic: self-plays engine using heuristic and heuristic2 on 16400 games, white and black on each of the 8200 PERFT 6 positions
+    - crtbk: creates an opening book using the engine

 The engine uses a principal variation search, bitboards, an opening book, an endgame solver, hash tables, and pattern evaluations.